top of page

 If you would like more information on this knit along, please follow this link to the Imagined Landscapes information page.
 Sarah's got all the answers to all your MKAL questions!

 A note to our friends in the USA...
 Unfortunately shipping to the US is still on hold for right now.
 There's too much uncertainty about tariffs and how those are playing out.
 Our yarn should be covered under the current free trade agreement (CUSMA) and once we can get proper documentation and once Canada Post figures out their systems, we should be able to ship to the US again.
-Maybe even before this MKAL starts???
-But that might be wishful thinking.
-Be assured that I'm working on it as much as I can from my end.
 Maybe instead of buying my yarn this time around, you can find another small business near you to support.
 These sure are hard times for small businesses, and they could use all the support you're able to offer!

 If you want to hear more about how the gnoming goes from my end, or future projects I'm working on, scroll down to sign up for emails from Baa-realis Fibre.
 Don't worry, I won't clutter up your inbox, just a few pretty yarn pics once a month or less.
 Or sheep pics.
 Or yarn in nature.
 Or yarn and sheep.
 Or... well, you get the idea.
 And be sure to post pictures of your gnomes on Ravelry and Instagram!
 Tag #baarealisfibre on Instagram and add Baa-realis Fibre tweed sock yarn or DK Merino/Nylon on your Ravelry project page so I can see what amazing things you make!
 Also, use the hashtags #GnomeMKAL18 and #NeverNotGnoming to share your gnome with the whole gnome community!